BlueDragonX/go-log/README.md

 The `log.SyslogOpt` value is a target which points to the local syslog server.

+The library's `Writer` implements `io.Writer` and can be used to write logs at a specific level:

+	wrt := log.NewWriter(log.LevelDebug, logger)
+	wrt.Write(data)

 Targets
 -------
 The `NewTargetOpt` function takes the URI (as a string) of a file or network